GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/spiritual.md

   - Transparent financial operations with regular audits
   - Term limits and rotation requirements for leadership positions

-**Case Application**: When Hub Z was found to be excluding minority traditions following an ombudsman investigation, the GCRSD implemented a six-month probation with specific remediation requirements, ultimately voting to dissolve the hub when improvements weren't made and redistributing resources to a new, more inclusive initiative in the region.
+**Case Application (fictive)**: When Hub Z was found to be excluding minority traditions following an ombudsman investigation, the GCRSD implemented a six-month probation with specific remediation requirements, ultimately voting to dissolve the hub when improvements weren't made and redistributing resources to a new, more inclusive initiative in the region.

+**Historical Precedent**: The United Religions Initiative (URI) faced this challenge in 2014 when their Southeast Asian regional coordination center was compromised by financial mismanagement and exclusionary practices against minority traditions.
+URI implemented a three-phase response that closely mirrors our proposed approach: First, they deployed an independent assessment team with representatives from outside the region.
+Second, they established a temporary regional "Stewardship Council" with balanced representation to maintain operations during investigation.
+Finally, after confirming systematic issues, they dissolved the regional structure and redistributed resources to smaller, more accountable "Cooperation Circles" in the region.
+Their transparent documentation of this process and commitment to reparative measures for excluded groups helped maintain trust in the broader organization despite local failures.

 ### Donor Influence Skewing Representation